 About Me.

-I’m a Ph.D. candidate and William Fontaine Fellow at the University of Pennsylvania Graduate School of Education (Penn GSE) in the Teaching, Learning, and Teacher Education (TLTE) Division.
+Previously, I was a William Fontaine Fellow at the University of Pennsylvania Graduate School of Education (Penn GSE) in the Teaching, Learning, and Teacher Education (TLTE) Division.
 I have a certificate in Gender, Sexuality, and Women’s Studies.
-My research interests include sexuality education, gender-based violence, culturally responsive pedagogies, community organizing, teacher education, and digital methodology with a focus on K-12 schooling.
+My research interests include intersectionality, curriculum development, economic equity, culturally responsive pedagogies, gender-based violence, community organizing, teacher education, and digital methodology.

-My dissertation research provides a qualitative investigation into how sexuality education is showing up in three urban middle schools.
-Through a multi-site case study, this research investigates sexuality education, explicitly or implicitly, in cross-curricular ways from health, humanities, and STEM.
+My dissertation research provided a qualitative investigation into how sexuality education showed up in three urban middle schools.
+Through a multi-site case study, this research investigated sexuality explicitly or implicitly, in cross-curricular ways from health, humanities, and STEM.

 Currently, I am a contributor to the Re/Member Black Philly research project.
 Re/Member Black Philly is a digital scholarship and community archiving project that explores the Black history, memories, and contemporary experiences of the Black Philadelphia community.
-I am also a local community organizer whose largely work focuses on Black liberatory praxis and educational equity.
+I am also a local community organizer whose largely work focuses on Black liberatory praxis, cultural archives, and educational equity.

 I have a B.A. from the University of Michigan and studied English and Political Science.
 I have an M.S.Ed. from the University of Pennsylvania in Education, Culture, and Society.